 With this information at your fingertips, finding vulnerable services and unwanted open protocols is easier than ever.

-Filtering noise on the Internet is no easy task, and that’s why ASR lets you discover IP addresses belonging not to real users but to fake ones that are mostly bots and scanning servers, this data can be seen from the Noise tab.
+Filtering noise on the Internet is no easy task, and that’s why ASI lets you discover IP addresses belonging not to real users but to fake ones that are mostly bots and scanning servers, this data can be seen from the Noise tab.